Myriam Chalek: #MeToo Movement

-Chalek has also attempted to raise awareness on sexual abuse.
-During the second night of New York 2018, she used the #MeToo slogan to show the world that sexual violence is also widespread and pervasive in the fashion and modeling industry.
-Her goal was to show other survivors that they are not alone.
+Continuing her fashion world activism, Chalek sought to raise awareness of sexual abuse, combining her efforts with the MeToo movement.
 On February 9, 2018 the #MeToo Fashion Show took place at The Green Room 42, in Manhattan.
-Chalek used her American Wardrobe label as a platform to benefit women.
+Chalek used her own American Wardrobe label as a platform to benefit women.
 Eight models each survivors of rape, sexual harassment, child sexual abuse, groping and incest walked the runway wearing garments that represented their abuse.
 Each of the survivors walked accompanied by a male model wearing a pig mask which was an oblique reference to the #MeToo movement in France translated as #exposeyourpig.
 The male models were handcuffed to a chair as victims shared with the audience their experience as a victim of assault or/and sexual misconduct in “vivid and disturbing detail”.
 Among the survivors participating in this fashion show was Alicia Kozakiewiecz, a young woman who was abducted in 2002 near her Pittsburgh home.